60+ best places to use a Hilton Free Night Certificate worldwide

 Can Hilton free night certificates be used any time?

 In years past, credit card free night certificates were limited to weekend night use, but that changed during the pandemic (initially on a temporary basis and then eventually it became a permanent change).
-Now Hilton free night certificates can be used any night of the week.
+Now Hilton free night certificates can be used any night of the week, so long as there’s a standard room award available.
 This additional flexibility makes them significantly more valuable.

 What’s the best way to find standard award nights?